lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/reactive-silicon-dioxide.rst

     Figure: Volume of the system as a function of time.

-..  container:: justify

 Since each atom has a charge that depends on its local environment, the charge values are expected to be different for every atom in the system.
 We can plot the charge distribution :math:`P(q)`, using the charge values printed in the *.lammptrj* file.

 .. figure:: ../figures/level3/reactive-silicon-dioxide/distribution-charge.png
     :alt: Distribution charge of silica and oxygen during equilibration with reaxff